ibm-cloud-docs/natural-language-understanding/entity-types-v1.md

 # Entity types (Version 1)
 {: #entity-types-version-1}

+The Version 1 entity type system is deprecated.
+As of 11 July 2023, the v1 Entities type system will no longer be available.
+To understand which Version 1 entity types have been added to or removed in Version 2, see Version 1 deprecation notes. {: note}

 The following tables list the entity types and subtypes that are used in the _Version 1_ entity type system.
 {: shortdesc}